TPJelf/askbard/README.md

 ## Release Notes
 ### 1.0.0
 Initial release
+### 1.0.1
+Fixing critical packaging bug that stopped the extension from working (whoops) Added support for Rust, SQL, JSX and PHP

 ## Feedback and Contributions
 Have a feature request or found a bug?
 Feel free to [submit an issue](https://github.com/TPJelf/askbard/issues).